 For me, “working” constituted a clear change in digestive health, evidenced by either rumbling in the stomach and flatulence (gas)(showing that the good bacteria is attacking the bad guys), improved bowel habits (regular bowel movements with improved consistency–sorry to be graphic folks, but when you're talking about gut health, things get a little “messy.”)

-2. NOW brand (Most recently we tried their Probiotic-10, but previously I think we tried another brand.
-Sorry, but I don’t remember the name.)
+(Most recently we tried their Probiotic-10, but previously I think we tried another variety.
+Sorry, but I don't remember the name.)

 You can see we've tried a lot.
 I'm guessing we've easily spent thousands of dollars on probiotics over the years, many of which did nothing or little to nothing for our health.